johncai117/johncai117.github.io/content/jobs/MSL/index.md

 ---

 - Worked on Generative AI for Media (Images, Videos)
-- Drove the development and deployment of auto-evals supporting the launch of AI Video Feed.
+- Drove the development and deployment of auto-evals supporting the launch of Vibes (AI Video Feed).